Honvid/laravel-search/README.md

 composer require honvid/laravel-search
 ```

-After that, run composer install to install the package.
+After that, you should add the service provider:

+> It supports Package Auto Discovery.
+If your Laravel version is above 5.5, please skip this step.

 Add the service provider to `app/config/app.php`, within the `providers` array.